ethereum/EIPs/EIPS/eip-X.md

 ### Bounty funds

-- Funds of at least 50,000 gas SHALL be sent to the contract as a bounty.
+- Funds of at least `MINIMUM_GAS_PAYOUT` gas SHALL be sent to the contract as a bounty.
   The funds must be updated to cover this amount as the value of gas increases.
 - The contract MUST accept any additional funds from any account as a donation to the bounty.